logickernel/agileflow/README.md

 Once installed, AgileFlow can be used to automatically manage the versioning, branching, and deployment processes.

-## Workflow

-1. **Starting a New Release**:
-   - Create a release branch: for example, `release/0.1`.
-   - Develop features (`feat/*`) and fixes (`fix/*`) in separate branches, merging them back into the release branch.

-2. **Developing & Testing**:
-   - Use CI pipelines to validate each feature or bug fix merge into `release/X.Y`.

-3. **Validating & Tagging**:
-   - Once all changes in the release branch are stable, the `main` branch is updated, and the version tag (`vX.Y.0`) is generated.

-4. **Handling Hotfixes**:
-   - If urgent issues arise post-release, create a `hotfix/*` branch.
-These branches are merged back using **cherry-picking** or **rebasing** and can be merged into other release branches if necessary.

-## Version Tagging and Automation

-AgileFlow uses CI/CD scripts to automate version tagging:
-- It ensures the patch version (`Z`) is incremented automatically with each validated change.
-- Merges into `release/X.Y` result in version tags (`vX.Y.Z`) being created automatically, ensuring that every change is traceable and versioned appropriately.

 ## Managing Breaking Changes

 When significant, backward-incompatible changes are introduced:
 - A new major release branch (`release/2.0`) is created.
 - Older release branches continue to be maintained for minor updates or patches, ensuring stability until the deprecation of older versions is necessary.

-## GitLab CI Integration

-To integrate AgileFlow into GitLab, follow these steps:

-1. Add the `AgileFlow` script to your repository (see installation above).
-2. Add a GitLab CI/CD job to execute the `AgileFlow` script in your `.gitlab-ci.yml` file:

-    ```yaml
-    stages:
-        - tagging

-    AgileFlow:
-        stage: tagging
-        script:
-        - ./agileflow tag --key ${AGILEFLOW_KEY}
-        only:
-        - /^release\/[0-9]+\.[0-9]+$/
-    ```

-3. Ensure you store the deploy key as a **file** in the GitLab CI/CD variables.

-## GitHub Actions Integration

-To integrate AgileFlow with GitHub Actions:

-1. Add the `AgileFlow` script to your repository (see installation above).
-2. Create a GitHub Actions workflow to execute the `AgileFlow` script in your `.github/workflows/tag.yml`:

-    ```yaml
-    name: AgileFlow Tag Version

-    on:
-      push:
-        branches:
-          - 'release/*'

-    jobs:
-      tag_version:
-        runs-on: ubuntu-latest
-        steps:
-          - uses: actions/checkout@v2
-          - name: Run AgileFlow
-            run: ./agileflow tag --key ${{ secrets.AGILEFLOW_KEY }}
-    ```

-3. Ensure you store the deploy key in your GitHub repository secrets as `DEPLOY_KEY`.